Must a Court Approve a Qualified Settlement Fund?

 A team of workers is gathered around a table all looking at a sheet of paper together

-A Qualified Settlement Fund (QSF) is an important tool to settle legal disputes, particularly involving large sums of money.
-A QSF is a statutory trust/escrow account established to hold and distribute settlement funds to the parties involved in a legal dispute.
-The purpose of a QSF is to provide a centralized mechanism for the settlement of claims in a fair, efficient, and transparent way.
+A Qualified Settlement Fund (QSF) is a vital tool for settling legal disputes, especially those involving large sums of money.
+A QSF is a statutory trust or escrow account established to hold and distribute settlement funds to the involved parties.
+Its main goal is to offer a centralized mechanism that ensures the settlement process is fair, efficient, and transparent.

 Must a Court Approve a QSF?